 Setting up customer accounts for invoicing

-Invoicing customers promptly and making payment easy is a good way for your business to maintain cash flow.
+Invoicing your customers promptly – and making payment easy – is a good way for your business to maintain cash flow.

-You should also contact the customer for all information required to set up their account, including business (and accounts department) contact details.
+Get in contact with your customer to retrieve all the information you'll need to set up their account – including business and accounts department contact details.

 Business details to include